 Excel Random Number Generator

-To produce a random number, you can use the RAND function which is simple and creates a random number between 0 and 1.
+To produce an Excel random number, you can use the RAND function which is simple and creates a random number between 0 and 1.
 The function will appear as =RAND().
 To use this, you open a workbook and insert the function in the A2 cell (if you have headings in A1), and you will receive a randomly generated number.

 If you want more than one random number, you can drag the cell down with the fill handle to create a series of random numbers, as many as you might need.